freescout-help-desk/freescout/README.md

 ![FreeScout](https://raw.githubusercontent.com/freescout-helpdesk/freescout/master/public/img/banner.png)

-[FreeScout](https://github.com/freescout-helpdesk/freescout) will provide the same set of features as a HelpScout: help desk tools, email management and analytics.
-Also **FreeScout** will provide some extra features:
+[FreeScout](https://github.com/freescout-helpdesk/freescout) will provide the same set of features as a HelpScout: help desk tools, email management and analytics. **FreeScout** will also provide some extra features:

   * 100% Mobile-friendly.
   * Starred conversations.